 Boundary Ranch and Mad Dogs and Englishmen have teamed up to offer a one of a kind winter experience that you won’t want to miss.

-Gift Certificates make great Christmas Gifts!
+Gift Certificates make great gifts!

 Based out of the beautiful Boundary Ranch, deep in the Kananaskis Valley, Mad Dogs and Englishmen will take you on a one of a kind dogsledding tour!